-There’s a playground for small children and a skate park and multi-use court for teenagers, it’s a well used resource by local youngsters.
-Like we said, the wind blowing straight off the Irish Sea makes growing most plants somewhat challenging, but it’s a green field at the very least.
+There’s a playground for small children along with a skate park and multi-use court which are well used and popular with local youngsters.
+Like we said, the wind blowing straight off the Irish Sea makes growing most plants somewhat challenging – but it’s a green open space.